ctrl-sys-ui/ctrl-sys-widgets/README.md

 cargo run --example demo_desktop --features desktop
 ```

-Axum binds to a random port on `127.0.0.1`; the WebView window opens pointed at
+In `loopback` mode, Axum binds to a random port on `127.0.0.1`; the WebView window opens pointed at
 that URL.
 Logs are written to `logs/mycela.log.<date>` alongside the binary.

 ### Desktop IPC mode (no localhost listener)